 Marketing & Design Coordinator

 Jessica plans and develops the print and online marketing materials for the Institute.
 She brings to the Institute over 10 years of marketing and design experience.
 Jessica is a Pennsylvania native, graduating from the University of Missouri with dual degrees in English and Graphic Design.
 She was a Peace Corps Volunteer on the island of Yap in the Federated States of Micronesia from 2000-2002.
 A former NCAA gymnast, certified SCUBA diver, she enjoys photography, all forms of art, rock climbing, kayaking, hiking, traveling and exploring the Pac NW.

-Codi works to connect people with the North Cascades by promoting and sharing the Institute's work through various outreach avenues.
-She is also the primary scheduler for our Mountain School program.
+Codi works to connect people with the North Cascades by promoting and sharing the Institute's work through various outreach avenues and works closely with Mountain School and SnowSchool.
 A passion for connecting people with the natural world originally brought Codi to North Cascades Institute as a graduate student where she lived, studied and taught Institute programs at the Environmental Learning Center.
 Prior to graduate school, Codi received her B.A. in Environmental Journalism at Huxley College and wrote for the weekly and daily Skagit County newspapers.
 Codi enjoys frigid dips in mountain waters, playing in the snow, and taking natural history notes along the way.

 John and his wife Sheri moved to Newhalem from the Midwest looking for mountains and adventure and have found both in the North Cascades.
 John’s experience in facilities is extensive and he prides himself and his staff on delivering top-notch service to our customers.
 When John is not working at the Learning Center, you will find him playing outside climbing, biking, camping, canoeing, kayaking, birding or doing trail work.